-Note: the changes below will only come into effect after 21 December 2023.
-Before going deeper into approvals, do have a look at how policies work too.
+Note: Before going deeper into approvals, do have a look at how policies work first.

 1. How approvals work

-When approving a booking, 3 people are involved:
+When a booking requires approval, 3 people are typically involved:

 - A booker: the person making the booking.
 This can be the traveller them self, but also someone else like a travel manager or admin.